-Form I-9, Employment Eligibility Verification, is required under federal law and must be completed by employers for all new hires after November 11, 1986.
+Form I-9, Employment Eligibility Verification, is required under federal law and must be completed by employers for all new hires after Nov.
+11, 1986.
 The purpose of the I-9 form is to verify that the employee is legally allowed to work in the United States, per the U.S. Citizenship and Immigration Services.
-An employer who does not have complete I-9 forms on file for employees is subject to criminal and civil penalties.
+An employer who does not have complete I-9 forms on file for employees may be subject to criminal and civil penalties.

 Verify Form Information

 All of the employee's personal information should be filled out completely on the I-9 form and match data from the company's personnel records.
 If the employee is an alien authorized to work until a certain date, the date must be entered on the form.
 The full name, Social Security number, address and date of birth of the employee must be entered on the I-9.
 If the employee does not yet have a Social Security number, "None" should be checked on the form.